knpuniversity/symfony4/sfcasts/mailer/encore-css.md

 Okay.

 Bumped an email type any password, hit register and wow.
 Okay, great.
 No errors didn't mean to sound so surprised.
 Go up.
 I'll refresh.
-MailTrap okay.
+Mailtrap okay.
 Now I remember because we've refactored to use, um, a messenger that email's not going to be sent until we consume messenger.
 So I'm actually gonna open up a new tab or a bin console, messenger, colon consumed dash BV.
 There it is.
 You can see the messages found.
 The